johan-bolmsjo/speak/doc/speak-spec.md

 ------------

 Enumerations associate symbolic names with positive integer values.
 They are encoded as msgpack integer types.
+The allowed value range is 0 to 2^32-1.

     EnumDef   = "enum" BigIdentifier NewLine { EnumField } End .
     EnumField = Tag BigIdentifier NewLine .